1. Where does my registration money go?

 Currently EBYA does not have enough girls to support their divisions within the park, without having to interlock.
 We are currently working with District 14 who is in charge of the schedule, to ensure that the away games are based on the number of teams within the park.
 This hopefully will prevent us from having the 50% travel games.
 The more girls that play will greatly increase our ability to support the league internally and will reduce the amount of travel.
 Let your friends know!

-17. Why isn’t the post season tournament dates announced at the beginning of the season?
+17. Why aren't the post season tournament dates announced at the beginning of the season?

 Tournaments are governed by Babe Ruth League International.
-District 14 selects the dates for TOC and District All Stars, however, they have to wait on State, Regional and the World Series.
+District 14 selects the dates for TOC and District All Stars, however, they have to wait on State, Regional tournament dates as well.
 It's a long process and it takes time to coordinate the different entities involved in the post season tournaments.

 18. Why don't we know whether my child is on the All Star team until the middle of June?